The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Campsites

 There are 12 official campsites on the Huayhuash Circuit, each operated by one of the 9 communities who look after the trail.
-All have flat ground for pitching a tent, a water source (varying from taps to nearby flowing water), and some sort of toilet facility— and pretty much nothing else.
+All have flat ground for pitching a tent, a non-potable water source (varying from taps to nearby flowing water), some sort of toilet facility— and pretty much nothing else.

 There’s no cost associated with using these campsites, since you’ll pay the community fees regardless of where you sleep, but they are usually in a nice spot and offer a good opportunity to mingle with other trekkers.
-Here’s a look at the available campsites along the Huayhuash Circuit:

 Quartelhuain